alexandergerber/courses-tsa/chapter2.md

 ```

 You found out that the dataset consists of more than one time series.
 Each time series is contained in
 one column.
-We can extract one column by either using a numerical index, the column name or the `$` notation (notice that this works exactly as for data frames).
+We can extract one column by either using a numerical index, the column name or the `$` notation (notice that this works exactly as with data frames).

 `@instructions`
 - Use `colnames()` to find the name of the time series of daily closing prices.
 - Use one of the subsetting methods to extract the closing prices and assign the result to a new variable called `close_daily`.
-- Plot the single time series `close_daily`.
+- Plot the single time series `close_daily` by calling `plot()`.

 `@hint`